Laci Green

-Laci Green (/ˈleɪsi/ LAY-see) (born Valacia Nusheen Cyrus on October 18, 1989), is an American clinical mental health counselor and former YouTuber.
+Valacia Nusheen Cyrus better known as Laci Green (/ˈleɪsi/ LAY-see) (born October 18, 1989) is an American clinical mental health counselor and former YouTuber.
 Her content focuses on sex education; Green also hosted Braless, the first MTV YouTube channel, as part of a 12-week deal with MTV.
 The first episode aired November 4, 2014.
 In 2016, Time named her one of the 30 most influential people on the Internet.

 Early life and education

 Green was born in Salt Lake City, Utah.
 Her mother is a Mormon from a small American town, and her father, from a Shia Muslim family, is from Iran.
 Her father converted to the Church of Jesus Christ of Latter Day Saints.
 When she was two years old, her family moved to Portland, Oregon, and when she was twelve, they moved to California for her father's job.
 As she grew older she began to question the Mormon faith because of its strict gender roles and expectations of her as a woman.
 Growing up, Green was interested in theater and was supported by her mother, who owns a theater company.

 Green initially attended Sierra College and then transferred to the University of California, Berkeley.
-In 2011, Green graduated from with a bachelor's degree from the University of California, Berkeley in legal studies and education.
+In 2011, Green graduated with a bachelor's degree from the University of California, Berkeley in legal studies and education.

 In 2021, Green moved to North Carolina to pursue a career as a clinical mental health counselor.
 Green graduated from Wake Forest University with a master's degree in counseling in 2024.